 MTA's are fully trained in the behaviour policy and will use de-escalation strategies and empathetic listening to help with incidents on the playground.
-If behaviour escalates to a point where sanctions are needed schools may wish to have a timeout space in the playground or they will call for a senior member of staff.
+If behaviour escalates to a point where sanctions are needed they will call for a senior member of staff.
 All noteworthy behaviour will be recorded and shared with the class teacher to be logged on behaviour watch.